 Over the course of the following years, the name of Providence Ludlam grew to be a prominent one in New Jersey political circles, and it is mentioned that he was the "leader of the Republican Party in Cumberland County" and was "perhaps the most popular man of his day in Southern New Jersey".
 In 1860 he served as a delegate to the Republican National Convention in Illinois that nominated Abraham Lincoln for the Presidency, and two years later won election to the New Jersey State Senate.

 Ludlam served continuously in the Senate from 1863 to 1868 and in the latter year died in office on January 20th at age 48.
 A New Jersey Senate journal gives note that Ludlam was "seized with pains in his breast and around the heart" and was dead within half an hour of experiencing these symptoms.
-His funeral was attended by many members of the legislature,"amid the greatest public demonstration of sympathy in crowded streets ever given any citizen in Cumberland County."
+His funeral was attended by many members of the legislature," amid the greatest public demonstration of sympathy in crowded streets ever given any citizen in Cumberland County."
 In addition to this large outpouring of public grief, Ludlam's wife Anna is recorded as dying a few months after her husband in August 1868.
+Both were interred at the Old Broad Street Presbyterian Church Cemetery in Bridgeton.

 This Ludlam death notice appeared in the New York Times a few days after his sudden death.